-I’ve been through UK immigration customs dozens of times and I still get intimidated and yell at my husband to stop making jokes in line because THIS IS NOT THE TIME FOR YOUR JOY AND SMILES AND HOW DARE YOU PRETEND LIKE YOU DON’T KNOW ME.
+I’ve been through UK immigration and customs dozens of times and I still get intimidated and yell at my husband to stop making jokes in line because THIS IS NOT THE TIME FOR YOUR JOY AND SMILES AND HOW DARE YOU PRETEND LIKE YOU DON’T KNOW ME.

 Join me as I take you through the process of getting through customs at an airport and tips on going through customs that every traveler needs to know.

-Going Through Immigration and Customs: The Process
+Going Through Immigration and Customs in the UK: The Process

 When going through customs at an airport, you need to figure out what steps you need to take while still on the plane.